Runnable/docs/networking/_posts/2017-01-15-how-to-configure-a-custom-subdomain.md

 ---
 title: How to configure a Custom Subdomain
-shortTitle: Supported Features
+shortTitle: Configure a Custom Subdomain
 step: 1
-description: How to configure a Custom Subdomain
+description: How to Configure a Custom Subdomain
 ---

 Runnable supports routing subdomain requests to your containers.

-Our routing logic does a wildcard match on ```*.containerID-repo-org-staging.runnableapp.com``` and will route any queries to the URL pattern directly to the destination container.
+Our routing logic does a wildcard match on `*.containerID-repo-org-staging.runnableapp.com` and will route any queries to the URL pattern directly to the destination container.

 ---